EILC National Workshop

 EILC connects leaders in Innovation and Entrepreneurship in Colleges of Engineering across the nation to support, enhance, and advance the innovation environment at research institutions.

 In February 2020, our first workshop was held with the goal to align engineering colleges, research institutions, and national resources to accelerate the development of the national innovation ecosystem through a network of academic leaders in engineering innovation.
-We are now offering several virtual meetings leading up to an in-person meeting in 2022.
+We have offered several virtual meetings leading up to our in-person meeting on November 2, 2022.

 Who Should Attend?